rayhog/aviator-jekyll-template/_documentation/Nodes_Rel.md

 content_markdown: >-
   The Technopedia database is a graph database that uses graph structures for semantic queries with nodes, relationships, and attributes.
   You access Technopedia data by querying nodes, attributes, or relationships in the Technopedia graph.<br>

   <br>

   Before you start using the Technopedia query language (TQL), you must be familiar with nodes, attributes, and relationships in the Technopedia graph database.

+  #### A Simple Overview

+  You query a data category such as software edtion (node), and specify the data that you want to return from that category such as `edition` (attribute) by specifying attributes.
+To get related data from other data categories (nodes), you use relationships to connect to other nodes, which enables you to join other data categories in one query.

   #### Nodes in Technopedia